-EMDR’s Role in the Treatment of Substance Use Disorder and Addiction
+EMDR’s Role in the Treatment of Drug Addiction

 Granite Recovery Centers’ approach to treatment of substance use disorders is unique in that it employs a rigorous 12-Step curriculum integrated with evidence-based clinical modalities including: